hoffa/pyogi/README.md

 ### Stem length

-The stem is horizontal, and as long as the note's duration.
+The stem is horizontal, and as long as the note duration.